Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Introduction

 Our criterion is based on the conjunction of an optimistic (or ambiguity-seeking) assessment and of a pessimistic (or ambiguity-averse) assessment.\footnote{$C$ and $D$ being non-disjoint, the expected utility in the best-case scenario is higher.} We then interpret a DM with such a preference as hoping for the best scenario to realize, while also preparing for the worst one to happen, when evaluating each option: we thus refer to a preference relation admitting such a representation as a \textit{hope-and-prepare preference}.
-As a brief illustration, think of a company considering launching a new product.
-Typically, such a dual policy of decision making would favor investment or production strategies that present promising profit opportunities, in case the product captures an important market share, \textit{and} a substantial safeguard, in case the product does not.

-Here, insert a thorough development on the hope-for-the-best-and-prepare-for-the-worst interpretation, based on Bach's paragraphs.
-It should go before the justification of the current name; \textit{if} we keep the name: it is hard to find an alternative, but I think the name of our preferences really does not serve well our purpose anymore.

-We shall give special attention in our analysis to the \textit{concordant case} in which $C=D$ ---for which we also provide an axiomatization.
-Acts are then evaluated according to \textit{the interval of all expected utility levels that they induce across all possible scenarios}.
-More precisely, an act $f$ is preferred to an act $g$ if and only if \textit{any expected utility level that is attainable from $g$ but not from $f$ is below any expected utility level that is attainable from $f$, and there exists at least one level that is indeed attainable from $g$ but not from $f$.} This intuitive criterion for comparing \textit{ranges} of expected utility levels works as a strict version of \textit{the strong set order}, which is, arguably, the most common way to compare intervals.
+We shall give special attention in our analysis to the \textit{concordant case} in which $C=D$ ---which we also characterize, adding two original axioms to the set of axioms characterizing the general representation (\ref{introrep}).
+Acts are then evaluated according to \textit{the interval} of all expected utility levels that they induce across all possible scenarios.
+More precisely, an act $f$ is preferred to an act $g$ if and only if \textit{any expected utility level that is attainable from $g$ but not from $f$ is below any expected utility level that is attainable from $f$, and there exists at least one level that is indeed attainable from $g$ but not from $f$.} This intuitive criterion for comparing ranges of expected utility levels corresponds to \textit{the strong set order}, which is, arguably, the most common way to compare intervals.

-Importantly, hope-and-prepare preferences treat the optimistic and the pessimistic assessments symmetrically: therefore, they do not systematically display a particular attitude toward ambiguity, which is consistent with extensive empirical evidence (see \cite{TK2015} for a survey).